To read an ebook borrowed from your library on a tablet or smartphone that uses Google's Android operating system, follow these steps.

 - In the search results page or the book's detailed record, press the Borrow button.

-- Press the Confirm Borrowing button.
+- Press the Confirm your loan button.

 The downloaded file will have a .acsm extension due to the DRM.